-6 The recommendations of this RAP should be read in conjunction with the Code and any Regulations and Guidelines relating to unit trusts which are in force.
-The financial statements of a unit trust should state whether they have been prepared in accordance with RAP 7.

-In the extremely rare circumstances in which the managers and trustees conclude that compliance with a requirement in this RAP would be so misleading that it would conflict with the objective of financial statements set out in the Framework of FRS, the unit trust shall depart from that requirement in the manner set out in paragraph 7 if the relevant regulatory framework requires, or otherwise does not prohibit, such a departure.

-- 7 When a unit trust departs from a requirement of this RAP in accordance with paragraph 6, it shall disclose: - (a) that the managers and trustees have concluded that the financial statements present fairly the unit trust's financial position and total return; - (b) that it has complied with RAP 7 except that it has departed from a particular requirement to achieve a fair presentation; - (c) the nature of the departure, including the treatment that RAP 7 would require, the reason why that treatment would be so misleading in the circumstances that it would conflict with the objective of financial statements set out in the Framework of FRS, and the treatment adopted; and - (d) for each period presented, the financial impact of the departure on each item in the financial statements that would have been reported in complying with the requirement.
+- For unit trusts, the recommendations of this RAP should be read in conjunction with the Code and any Regulations and Guidelines relating to unit trusts which are in force.
+For VCCs, the recommendations of this RAP should be read in conjunction with the Code and Variable Capital Companies Act.
+The financial statements of a unit trust or VCC should state whether they have been prepared in accordance with RAP 7. - In the extremely rare circumstances in which the managers and trustees, or directors conclude that compliance with a requirement in this RAP would be so misleading that it would conflict with the objective of financial statements set out in the Framework of FRS, the unit trust or VCC shall depart from that requirement in the manner set out in paragraph 7 if the relevant regulatory framework requires, or otherwise does not prohibit, such a departure. - 7 When a unit trust or VCC departs from a requirement of this RAP in accordance with paragraph 6, it shall disclose: - (a) that the managers and trustees or directors have concluded that the financial statements present fairly the unit trust's or VCC's financial position and total return for the period/year ended; - (b) that it has complied with RAP 7 except that it has departed from a particular requirement to achieve a fair presentation; - (c) the nature of the departure, including the treatment that RAP 7 would require, the reason why that treatment would be so misleading in the circumstances that it would conflict with the objective of financial statements set out in the Framework of FRS, and the treatment adopted; and - (d) for each period presented, the financial impact of the departure on each item in the financial statements that would have been reported in complying with the requirement.

-When a unit trust has departed from a requirement of RAP 7, and that departure affects the amounts recognised in the financial statements for the current period, it shall make the disclosures set out in paragraph 7(c) and (d).
+When a unit trust or VCC has departed from a requirement of RAP 7, and that departure affects the amounts recognised in the financial statements for the current period, it shall make the disclosures set out in paragraph 7(c) and (d).

-8 For the sake of completeness, this RAP also takes into consideration the Regulations and Guidelines relevant to the manager's annual and interim report to unitholders.
-The manager will need to ensure that its reports comply with the Regulations and Guidelines and with any relevant IMAS guidelines.
+- This RAP also takes into consideration the Regulations and Guidelines relevant to the manager's annual and interim report to unitholders/shareholders.
+However, the manager will need to ensure that its reports comply with the Regulations and Guidelines and with any relevant IMAS guidelines. - Where a VCC is concerned, the director(s) shall ensure that the annual report comply with the Variable Capital Companies Act and other relevant legislations and regulations.